pip-services/pip-services-docs/content/en/python/elasticsearch/log/elasticsearch_logger.md

 ### Description

-The ElasticSearchLogger class allows you to create loggers that dump execution logs to the ElasticSearch service.
+The ElasticSearchLogger class allows you to create loggers that dump execution logs to an ElasticSearch service.

 Important points

-- ElasticSearch is a popular search index.
+- Elasticsearch is a popular search index.
 It is often used to store and index execution logs by itself or as a part of ELK (ElasticSearch - Logstash - Kibana) stack.
 - Authentication is not supported in this version.

 #### Configuration parameters